dreieinhalb/dokuwiki-plugin-plainsaml/README.md

 - [DokuWiki](https://www.dokuwiki.org) Greebo (2018-04-22b)
 - [SimpleSAMLphp](https://simplesamlphp.org) v1.17.2

-(using it with older version of DokuWiki or SimpleSAMLphp may do not work)
+(using it with older version of DokuWiki or SimpleSAMLphp may does not work)

 ## License ##